debbdeb/NarrateAStory/README.md

 ## **Focus Areas**

-- Creation of Crowdsourced rare heritage datasets
+- Crowdsourced dataset creation for rare heritage documentation
-- Design of rare heritage ontologies from crowdsourced data
+- Ontology design for rare heritage using crowdsourced data
 - Visualization and mapping of rare heritage ontologies
-- Development of low-cost eye-tracking technologies for evaluating user engagement with heritage visualizations
+- Low-cost eye-tracking system development for evaluating user engagement with heritage visualizations

 While developed in the context of digital heritage, the underlying methodologies are designed to be domain-extensible and may also support research in areas such as social attention.